 Questions in this regard should be as open-ended as possible, in order to establish the organization's willingness to listen to employees and understand their desires.

 Employees should read more news of promotions, benefits and rewards.
 This sends a strong signal of support and recognition.
 Surveys are an excellent means of measuring this signal and can serve as an indication of brand reputation.
 According to Statista, one of the major reasons employees change job is the lack of rewards and bonuses.

 Recommendation: Team leads can (and should) analyze metrics from surveys to determine internal brand reputation.
 These questions should preferably not be open-ended, as answers are likely to be based on respondents' feelings.
 Instead rating scales with words like “Agree”, “Strongly Agree”, “Disagree”, and “Strongly Disagree” should be employed.

-5. Engage your employees
+5. Engage Your Employees

 Internal communication needs to fight for the attention of employees, just as much as any other thing that occupies their mind.
 Employee engagement is important to incentivize employees, educate, inspire and entertain.
 According to Harvard Business Review:

-How to get those clicks on internal emails?
-Use surveys to find out what your employees want to see.
+Recommendation: Use surveys to find out what your employees want to see.
 It isn't enough to just send out information, employees should look forward to receiving it and interacting with it.